Dyed Stones - Agate, Howlite, Quartz and More

 Recognizing Dyed Tumbled Stones

-In most cases a dyed stone has a brightly colored surface but the dye has not penetrated deep into the stone.
-For these stones, scratches or chips often reveal an interior where the color is lighter or undyed.
+The dye is always applied after the stones have been tumbled and polished.
+This is because most dyes are only able to penetrate a short distance into the stone.
+This gives dyed stones a brightly colored surface without deep penetration.
+If these stones are scratched, chipped or scraped, an undyed interior is usually revealed.
 You can also break a stone, scratch through its surface or touch it against a grinding wheel to see if the interior is undyed.

 Although most dyed stones are easily recognized, experienced persons can be fooled when the color is closely matched to a natural material.
 The first specimens of dyed howlite produced were a beautiful turquoise blue color.
 Lots of smart people thought they were genuine turquoise.
-Lots of people are still fooled by dyed howlite.
+Lots of people are still fooled by dyed howlite!
+It is often sold without any effort to inform the consumer.

 Informing Potential Customers